HasnaMouflih/HasnaMouflih/README.md

 ## Hi there!
-Je suis Hasna MOUFLIH
-Graduate Student in Data Science & Artificial Intelligence
+I’m Hasna Mouflih, a graduate student in Data Science and Artificial Intelligence.

 <!--
 **HasnaMouflih/HasnaMouflih** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.